Bas de la Rivière: Fur trade posts

 Fort Bas de la Rivière was built in 1792 by Toussaint Le Sieur of the North West Company.
 It was on the south side of the river six miles below old Fort Maurepas.
 It was sometimes called Le Sieur's Fort.

-Fort Alexander was built before 1800 by the Hudson's Bay Company a few rods from the NWC post.
-Its founder was one of the McKays.
-It was supplied from Fort Albany, Ontario on James Bay via the English River (Ontario) which took about 40 days in one direction and 80 days in the other.
+Fort Alexander, founded by Alexander MacKay, was built before 1800 by the Hudson's Bay Company a few rods from the NWC post.
+It was supplied from Fort Albany on James Bay via the English River which took about 40 days in one direction and 80 days in the other.
 In 1800 Alexander Henry the younger said that the post had a clerk and two men and was not paying expenses.
 When the two companies were merged in 1821, the HBC post was closed and its operations moved to the NWC post which was now called Fort Alexander.
 When Nicholas Garry inspected the post in 1821 he noted that there were 50 women and children living there at company expense.

+The forts were not proper trading posts where furs were collected but rather depots where goods were stored for shipment in either direction.
+After c.
+1810, when pemmican production started in the buffalo country along the Assiniboine River, they were used to store pemmican to feed the voyageurs on their way to distant Lake Athabasca.
+There was some farming in the area.
+After the merger in 1821, the area became less important as trade was shifted from Montreal to York Factory on Hudson Bay.

 Morton mentions the remains of an XY Company post across the river from the NWC post.
 He also mentions Jean Baptiste Adhemar who around 1780 had a post on the Assiniboine and supplied east-bound canoemen with pemmican at a place called Pemmican Point near the mouth of the Winnipeg.
 There is a monument near Fort Alexander, Manitoba which says that the forts were 'nearby'.